 One way to identify directional trends when assessing a nonprofit’s financial health is to look at more than one balance sheet.
 Ideally, looking at several years of balance sheets provides greater insight into whether a nonprofit’s financial outlook is improving or declining.
 For example, a current ratio lower than 1.0 suggests financial weakness.
 While a current ratio below 1.0 isn’t ideal, looking at balance sheets for the two prior years might indicate that the current ratio has been rising slowly but steadily, providing a reason for optimism.

-The nuances of nonprofit financial management require solutions that not only make financial reporting simple and accurate but also incorporate the specific requirements nonprofits need.
-NetSuite’s cloud-based accounting software offers a wide range of components to simplify accounting and reporting for nonprofits, including a comprehensive set of tools for nonprofit budgeting, forecasting and reporting.
 Why NetSuite for nonprofits?
 NetSuite Advanced Financials extends nonprofit-specific capabilities to revenue recognition, multicurrency support and financial planning and analysis.
-NetSuite Grant Management specifically helps nonprofits manage grants from application to closeout, including grant proposal management, award tracking and financial management.
-NetSuite SuiteTax helps nonprofits manage tax compliance, including sales and use tax, value-added tax (VAT) and Goods and Services Tax (GST).
+NetSuite Grant Management helps nonprofits manage grants from application to closeout, including grant proposal management, award tracking, and financial management.
+NetSuite SuiteTax assists with tax compliance, including sales and use tax, value-added tax (VAT), and Goods and Services Tax (GST).
 Finally, NetSuite SuiteAnalytics provides powerful analytics and reporting capabilities to drive greater insight into financial operations and power better informed decisions.

-With the right background, a nonprofit balance sheet — aka the statement of financial position — need not be mysterious to interpret.
+With the right background, a nonprofit balance sheet—aka the statement of financial position—need not be difficult to interpret.
 It’s important to keep in mind, however, that balance sheets by any name are only one piece of the financial puzzle for nonprofit organizations.
-Reading a balance sheet provides critical, top-level financial information, but a nonprofit’s statement of activities, statement of functional expenses and cash flow statement must be evaluated together to see the full picture of the organization’s financial outlook.
+Reading a balance sheet provides critical, top-level financial information, but a nonprofit’s statement of activities, statement of functional expenses, and cash flow statement must be evaluated together for the full picture of the organization’s financial outlook.

 Nonprofit Balance Sheet FAQs